Skip to main content

 How does Hancock County compare to neighboring counties?

-Hancock County's estimated bill of $1,126/year is $674 less than neighboring Putnam County ($1,800).
+The median Hancock County tax bill of $967/year (Census ACS 2024) is $731 less than neighboring Putnam County ($1,698).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Hancock County?

-File a PT-311A with the Hancock County Board of Assessors at 9535 Jones St., Sparta, GA 31087 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Hancock County Board of Assessors at 9535 Jones St., Sparta, GA 31087, within 45 days of your notice date.
+Miss that window by a day and Sparta-area owners forfeit the whole year.

 Hancock County Assessor Contact